carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 # Registering Utility Entities

+> [!NOTE]
-- Utility Entities can only interact with each other if they are in the same Utility World.
+> - A Utility Entity can only be associated with a single Utility World.
+> - Therefore, it's not possible to register a Utility Entity with multiple Utility Worlds.

-- To add your Utility Entities to a Utility World, you need to register them with the Utility World by calling `UtilityEntityOwner.Register` method.
+- To register a Utility Entity with a Utility World, you need to call the `Register` method of the **UtilityEntityOwner** and pass the Utility World as the parameter.
 For example:
 	```cs
 	public class AgentsPlacedInSceneDemo : MonoBehaviour
 	{